Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### Vitis Analyzer

 Vitis Analyzer is an essential tool for accessing information on compilation, simulation, and implementation of AI Engine graphs.
 Use the tool to obtain a summary on profiling data and to graphically display trace events.
-Invoke the tool using the ``vitis_analyzer`` command, or for this example, by entering:
+Launch the tool using the ``vitis_analyzer`` command, or for this example, by entering:

 ```bash
 $ make analyze